Photo caption: example image of contractors building out a supportive housing unit.

 Each culturally supportive home will be a studio apartment with washroom and kitchen.
 Residents will have access to meals, laundry facilities and a variety of culturally appropriate health and wellness supports.
 Services on the site will include:

-• One-on-one life and parenting skills training for residents by an Indigenous Elder
+One-on-one life and parenting skills training for residents by a First Nations, Inuit and Métis Elder

 About the Operator

 ACEHS will operate this building under their XEXE PAHLATSIS LELUM (Sacred Cradle House) program.
-ACEHS is a non-profit and registered charitable organization with a sole focus on supporting First Nations, Inuit and Métis peoples experiencing homelessness.
+ACEHS is an Indigenous-led non-profit and registered charitable organization with a sole focus on supporting First Nations, Inuit and Métis peoples experiencing homelessness.
 Learn more about ACEHS by visiting acehsociety.com.

 Questions